 Working with a good professional trainer who uses positive reinforcement techniques is a good way to train any dog, no matter what the breed.
-But some dog breeds are indeed easier to train than others.
-Why is this?
+However, some dog breeds are considered to be easier to train than others.

-Let’s look at some of the easiest to train dog breeds and what makes them trainable.
+Let’s look at a few of the easiest-to-train dog breeds and what makes them so trainable.

 1. Border Collie

 You’ll often see the Border Collie topping all sorts of lists, from trainability to intelligence.
-It’s a fact, the Border Collie is very smart and highly trainable.
-That said, if your Border Collie isn’t kept active and busy, you’re likely to see some frustration and destructive behavior.
+It’s true, the Border Collie is incredibly smart and highly trainable.
+That said, if your Border Collie isn’t kept active and busy, you’re likely to see frustration and destructive behavior.

-If you don’t have sheep for your Border Collie to herd, it’s still very important for your dog to have a job to keep it occupied.
+If you don’t have sheep for your Border Collie to herd, it’s still vital for your dog to have a job to keep them occupied.
 Many Border Collies are stars in the canine obedience and agility training world.
-Lots of interactive play sessions are key to keeping your Border Collie happy.
+Multiple interactive play sessions are essential for keeping your Border Collie happy.

 2. Australian Cattle Dog

-Like the Border Collie, the Australian Cattle Dog (ACD) is also a very intelligent herding dog breed that is easy to train.
-The ACD (often also called a Heeler) will also quickly become bored and frustrated without a job or stimulating activities to do.
+The Australian Cattle Dog (ACD) is an intelligent herding dog breed that is easy to train.
+The ACD (often also called a Heeler) will quickly become bored and frustrated without a job or stimulating activities to do.

-For potential owners, this means that your dog will not do well if left alone for many hours during the day.
-The ACD is a high-energy dog that requires lots of physical activity and mental stimulation to thrive.
+For potential owners, this means your dog will not do well if left alone for many hours during the day.
+The ACD is a high-energy dog that requires plenty of physical activity and mental stimulation to thrive.

-Like the Border Collie, the ACD does very well in obedience and agility training.
+The ACD does well in obedience and agility training.
 The more complex the activity, the better, as a simple game of fetch in the backyard probably won’t be enough for this alert and energetic dog.

 3. German Shepherd

-What list of most trainable dog breeds would be complete without the German Shepherd?
-The German Shepherd has a well-deserved reputation for being trainable, intelligent, loyal, and dependable.
-They form very close bonds with their human family and their eagerness to please makes them highly trainable.
+What list of most trainable dog breeds would be complete without the German Shepherd (GSD)?
+The GSD has a well-deserved reputation for being trainable, intelligent, loyal, and dependable.
+They form close bonds with their human family, and their eagerness to please makes them highly trainable.

-German Shepherds thrive on the one-on-one interaction with their owners that is such a large part of training.
-While not as driven to work as some of the herding dog breeds, German Shepherds still appreciate interacting with their people during play or other physical activities.
+GSDs thrive on one-on-one interactions with their owners, which is such a large part of training.
+While not as driven to work as some other herding dog breeds, GSDs still appreciate interacting with their people during play or other physical activities.

 Smaller Poodles can be livelier and more active than other small dogs bred to be companion lap dogs.
-This means that your pint-sized Poodle will enjoy training as well as canine activities like obedience and agility.
+This means your pint-sized Poodle will enjoy training and canine activities like obedience and agility.

 Poodles were used as water retriever dogs in the past, and many still retain a love of water and can be trained to retrieve toys in the water as a form of play.
-Poodles also have the extra benefit of being low-shedding and allergy-friendly.
+They also have the extra benefit of being low shedding and allergy friendly.

 5. Shetland Sheepdog

-The Shetland Sheepdog (or Sheltie) is a small to medium-sized herding dog that is smart and easy to train, like its cousin the Border Collie.
-Shelties are known for their enthusiastic and cheerful temperaments, which makes them easy to train.
+The Shetland Sheepdog (or Sheltie) is a small to medium-sized herding dog that is smart and easy to train like their cousin, the Border Collie.
+Shelties are also known for their enthusiastic and cheerful temperaments.

-Training is important for Shelties, starting at an early age.
-Some Shelties can bark a good amount, and some will have a strong urge to chase small animals like squirrels.
+Training is important for Shelties and should start at an early age.
+Some Shelties can bark a good amount, and others will have a strong urge to chase small animals like squirrels.
 Their intelligence and eagerness to please make them good candidates for organized activities like obedience and agility.

-Keep in mind that the Sheltie’s beautiful thick coat does shed and will require regular grooming—at least once a week—but more frequently when the dog is actively shedding.
+Keep in mind that the Sheltie’s beautiful thick coat does shed and will require regular grooming—at least once a week—and more frequent grooming when the dog is actively shedding.

 6. Doberman Pinscher

-The Doberman’s origins can be traced to the 19th century when the breed was created to be a guardian and protection dog.
-The Doberman has since gone on to become one of the most dependable working dog breeds; it is both highly intelligent and trainable.
+The Doberman’s origins can be traced to the 19th century, when the breed was created to be a guardian and protection dog.
+The Doberman has since gone on to become one of the most dependable working dog breeds; they are both highly intelligent and trainable.

 Dobermans are known for their alertness and bravery.
-They are easy to train because they are fast learners and they are highly responsive to commands.
-On the other hand, some Dobermans can be strong-willed, so firm training is a must.
+They are easy to train because they are fast learners and highly responsive to commands.
+That said, some Dobermans can be strong-willed, so firm training is a must.

-This is an active and athletic dog breed that develops a strong attachment to its humans.
-Your Doberman will do best mentally and physically when participating in interactive play and exercise sessions together with you.
+This active and athletic dog breed develops a strong attachment to their humans.
+Your Doberman will do best mentally and physically when participating in interactive play and exercise sessions with you.

-Their trainability is what makes the Labradoodle such a popular choice, not just for a family pet, but also as a dedicated service and therapy dog.
-Once trained, Labradoodles make gentle and dependable companions for people with disabilities.
+Their trainability is also why the Labradoodle is so popular, not only as a family pet but also as a dedicated service and therapy dog.
+Once trained, Labradoodles can make gentle and dependable companions for people with disabilities.

-Some Labradoodles can take after their Labrador Retriever parents and be a little rambunctious, but most do very well with consistent training using positive reinforcement techniques.
+Some Labradoodles can take after their Labrador Retriever parents and be rambunctious, but most do well with consistent training using positive reinforcement techniques.

 8. Bernese Mountain Dog

-The handsome Bernese Mountain Dog is known for its great temperament.
-It is gentle, affectionate, and eager to please.
-Although large, the Bernese Mountain Dog is easy to train because of that good-natured personality.
+The handsome Bernese Mountain Dog is known for their great temperament.
+They are gentle, affectionate, and eager to please.
+Although large, the Bernese Mountain Dog is easy to train because of their good-natured personality.

-Keep in mind that their sweet temperaments make them very sensitive to harsh words and punishment.
-This means that positive reinforcement training techniques are essential for this gentle giant.
+Keep in mind that their sweet temperaments make them sensitive to harsh words and punishment.
+This means positive reinforcement training techniques are essential for this gentle giant.

 9. American Eskimo Dog

-The American Eskimo Dog combines cute looks with sharp intelligence and an eagerness to please its people.
-It may look like a little Samoyed, but the breed was developed from the German Spitz, a hard-working small farm dog.
+The American Eskimo Dog combines cute looks with sharp intelligence and an eagerness to please their people.
+They may look like a little Samoyed, but the breed was developed from the German Spitz, a small hard-working farm dog.

-Years ago, the breed’s intelligence, liveliness, and trainability made it a popular performing dog, used in circuses and other traveling shows.
-These dogs charmed audiences doing all sorts of fancy tricks.
+Years ago, the breed’s intelligence, liveliness, and trainability made them a popular performing dog, used in circuses and other traveling shows.
+These dogs charmed audiences by doing all sorts of fancy tricks.

-You can still teach your American Eskimo Dog to do tricks!
-Its eagerness to please and keen intelligence makes it easy for this dog to go beyond the standard obedience commands.
+You can teach your own American Eskimo Dog to do tricks!
+Their eagerness to please and keen intelligence make it easy for this dog to go beyond the standard obedience commands.

 10. German Wirehaired Pointer

-The breed is known for its energy and enthusiasm.
-That high energy level and need for physical activity mean that while trainable, they also require a lot of exercise and attention.
+The breed is also known for their energy and enthusiasm.
+That high energy level and need for physical activity mean that while trainable, they also require a great deal of exercise and attention.
 They can be a lot for a novice dog owner to handle.

-The German Wirehaired Pointer’s athleticism and eagerness to please their owner make them ideal dogs to train for canine sporting activities like obedience and agility training and—of course—hunting and tracking.
+The GWP’s athleticism and eagerness to please their owner make them an ideal dog to train for canine sporting activities like obedience and agility training and of course, hunting and tracking.

 The Barbet is an old French dog breed, developed centuries ago as a waterfowl retrieving dog.
-While not very well known, its history as a working hunting dog makes the Barbet trainable and eager to please.
+While they’re not that well known, their history as a working hunting dog makes the Barbet trainable and eager to please.

 The Barbet has a cheerful and affectionate personality.
-They are known for their intelligence and learning ability which, combined with their agreeable nature, makes them easy to train.
+They are known for their intelligence and learning ability, which when combined with their agreeable nature, makes them easy to train.

 Barbets are true water dogs and love swimming and water activities.
 They do well when learning and participating in organized canine activities but are especially good at water sports like dock diving and water retrieving.